 6. Do a Glacier Kayaking Tour

 Sea-kayaking on a glacier lake?
 That’s just one of the crazy things you can do in New Zealand.
 Double-up in a sea kayak and test your teamwork as you join a small-group experience on the Tasman Glacier Lake.
-This unique opportunity allows you kayak right up to towering icebergs that have broken off the glacier – the only place in New Zealand where you can have such an experience.
+This unique opportunity allows you to kayak right up to towering icebergs that have broken off the glacier – the only place in New Zealand where you can have such an experience.
 You’ll stop in a glacier bay for lunch and learn a lot about the ever-changing glacier environment from your knowledgeable guide.
 Tours are available with Southern Alps Guiding based out of The Old Mountaineers’ Cafe.

 Location: Depart from The Old Mountaineers’ Cafe, 3 Larch Grove, Mt Cook Village.

-7. Explore the Tasman Glacier on a Heli-hike
+7. Explore the Tasman Glacier on a Heli-Hike

 Location: Both depart from the Mt Cook Airport, Mt Cook Road, approximately 5km (3 miles) from Mt Cook Village.

 Hit the pause button and do some of the more relaxing things to do in Mt Cook, like indulging in a spa day together.
 Mt Cook’s luxury lodges like Mt Cook Lakeside Retreat and Lakestone Lodge can help you out there, offering relaxing treatments where incorporating the view of the brilliantly blue Lake Pukaki is a core part of the experience.
 Mt Cook Lakeside Retreat offers wellness programs, as well as a private day spa complete with a cedar hot tub, sauna, massage and fitness rooms.